 [/more]

-[contact] If you need our help with your EKM online shop, contact your Account Manager or Customer Support, who will be able to point you in the right direction.
-We're open from 8am-6pm weekdays and 9am-5.30pm on the weekends.
-If you'd like to suggest a feature or an upgrade on any of the EKM platforms, please let us know on the EKM Suggestions board.
-If you have a non-account specific question ask the EKM Team, join us in EKM Community. [/contact]
+[contact] If you need our help with your EKM online shop, contact your Ecommerce Expert or the Customer Support Team, who will be able to point you in the right direction.
+We're open from 8am-6pm weekdays and 9am-5.30pm weekends.
+If you'd like to suggest a feature or an upgrade on any of the EKM platforms, please let us know on the EKM Suggestions Board.
+If you have a non-account-specific question to ask the EKM Team, join us in the EKM Community. [/contact]